deepanshs/mrsimulator/docs/user_guide/method/nuts_and_bolts.rst

         fraction=0.5,
         magnetic_flux_density=4.7,  # T
         rotor_angle=57.735 * 3.1415 / 180,  # rad
-        rotor_frequency=10000,
+        rotor_frequency=10000,  # Hz
         freq_contrib=["Quad2_0", "Quad2_4"],  # frequency contributions list.
         transition_query=[{"ch1": {"P": [-3], "D": [0]}}],  # transition queries list
     )

-Here, `fraction`, :math:`w_i` is the frequency scaling factor for the event.
+Here, `fraction` is the frequency scaling factor for the event; `fraction` is the same as :math:`w_i` used when averaging frequencies along a spectral dimension.
 The attributes `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` define the
 condition under which frequencies are computed.
-These attributes are local to the event.
-If undefined, the global method parameter is used instead.
+These attributes are local to the event and take the global method attribute if no value is provided.

-The attribute `freq_contrib` is a list of frequency contributions allowed during the event and is used to toggle frequency contributions.
+The attribute `freq_contrib` is a list of frequency contributions allowed during the event and is used to select specific frequency contributions.
 In the above example, the selection only allows the second-order zeroth and fourth-rank quadrupolar frequency contributions during the event.
 If undefined, all frequency contributions are allowed by default.
 Refer to the :ref:`freq_contrib_api` for the list